NeedMoreDesu/clj-hisoutensoku/README.md

 ## Usage

-If you don't want to compile the code yourself, just copy target/clj-hisoutensoku.jar and run.
-Else, use [Leiningen](http://github.com/technomancy/leiningen/) to build the project (use "lein run" or "lein uberjar").
+If you don't want to compile the code yourself, just copy target/clj-hisoutensoku.jar and targer/clj-hisoutensoku-config.clj (must be in the same folder) and run.
+Else, use
+[Leiningen](http://github.com/technomancy/leiningen/) to
+build the project (use "lein run" or "lein uberjar").